mydatamyconsent/go-sdk/docs/DocumentsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1DocumentsIssuedGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetIssuedDocumentsRequest struct via the builder pattern

 Name | Type | Description  | Notes